2023 WAC men's basketball tournament: Seeds

-Twelve of the thirteen members will be invited to the tournament.
-While Tarleton and Utah Tech are ineligible for the NCAA tournament, they are eligible for the WAC tournament.
+Twelve of the thirteen members were invited to the tournament.
+While Tarleton and Utah Tech were ineligible for the NCAA tournament, they were eligible for the WAC tournament.
 New Mexico State canceled the remainder of its season on February 11, 2023 due to an ongoing investigation of hazing incidents within the program.
-Teams will be seeded using the WAC Resume Seeding rankings.
+Teams were seeded using the WAC Resume Seeding rankings.
 The WAC Resume Seeding rankings are an advanced analytic developed by Ken Pomeroy that incorporates the performance of teams in both conference and non-conference games.
 Rankings were initially released on December 5.
-While seedings are determined using the WAC Resume Seeding System, the top 12 teams that qualify for the tournament will be determined based on conference league records.
-Since New Mexico State suspended its season, the remaining 12 teams will participate in the tournament (as reflected in the seedings released starting with the February 13 rankings shown in the table below).
-Regardless of which team receives the top seed from the WAC Resume Seeding rankings, the regular season conference champion is determined based on conference win percentage.
+While seedings were determined using the WAC Resume Seeding System, the top 12 teams that qualified for the tournament were determined based on conference league records.
+Since New Mexico State suspended its season, the remaining 12 teams participated in the tournament (as reflected in the seedings released starting with the February 13 rankings shown in the table below).
+Regardless of which team received the top seed from the WAC Resume Seeding rankings, the regular season conference champion was determined based on conference win percentage.

-If a team that is not eligible for the NCAA Trouament wins the WAC Tournament, the conference's automatic bid goes to the highest seeded tournament-eligible team.
+If a team that was not eligible for the NCAA Tournament won the WAC Tournament, the conference's automatic bid would have gone to the highest seeded tournament-eligible team.